Divorce Depression Symptoms

 Divorce depression, sometimes referred to as post-divorce depression or divorce-related depression, is the term used to describe the intense sadness and suffering that people go through during and after the divorce process.
-It includes a range of depressive symptoms, including feelings of sadness, hopelessness, and loneliness.
+It includes a range of depressive symptoms, including feelings of sadness, hopelessness, and emptiness.
 Depression and divorce often go hand in hand, with the emotional stress of ending a marriage taking a toll on the individual’s mental well-being.

 Diagnosis